rhel-labs/learn-katacoda/sql-server-crypto-policy/step6.md

 `SELECT a.name from sys.dm_database_encryption_keys b join sys.databases a on a.database_id = b.database_id WHERE encryption_state = 3`{{execute T1}}
 `GO`{{execute T1}}

-You can exit the sqlcmd command shell using the exit statement `exit`{{execute T1}}
+You can exit the sqlcmd shell using the exit statement `exit`{{execute T1}}